GoutamKuiri99/Amazon-Sales-Analysis-Power-Bi/README.md

 4. The Cosmetic & office supplies are the highest Revenue generate  products in domestic and international markets.

 5. Offline channel  generate more sales 277K comparison to online channel sales 236K.

+ Thank you for your interest and time.
+Feel free to give your valuable suggestions and connect with me https://www.linkedin.com/in/goutam-kuiri-949b632a6